waldner/bashegram/README.md

 tg_set_callback "message" process_message || { tg_log ERROR "Failed to set callback for 'message', terminating" && exit 1; }
 tg_set_callback "inline_query" process_inline_query || { tg_log ERROR "Failed to set callback for 'inline_query', terminating" && exit 1; }

-# Repeat for each message type you want to handle
+# Repeat for each update type you want to handle
 ```

-Each callback function is called with a single argument, which contains **the whole** update (ie, including the "ok" status field).
+Each callback function is called with a single argument, which contains **the whole** update (ie, including the top-level "ok" and "result" fields).
 A sample function to handle "message" updates might begin as follows:

 ```
 process_message(){